-If the FOA refers to cost share, the Director of Research Support or GM provides guidance to the PI regarding whether the specific cost share is required or voluntary, the process of securing the required approvals, and drafting a budget that includes the cost share.
+If the FOA refers to cost share, the CPH Office of Research Director or GM provides guidance to the PI regarding whether the specific cost share is required or voluntary, the process of securing the required approvals, and drafting a budget that includes the cost share.
 Typically, investigators in CPH and other units, possibly including external collaborators, are expected to assist in meeting the cost share expectations in the FOA.
 The PI may ask the GM for assistance in drafting the email request for approval from CPH.
 The email request, which should specify the FOA and include the draft budget, is sent to the Division Chair, ADR, and Assistant Dean for Finance and Administration for approval.
+Cost share approvals or commitments must be attached to the ePA005 along with the approved budget.